Meaningful Language Learning Goals

 However there are situations where this is not enough.
 This occurs when the easy material in the language is now too boring and the interesting, authentic material is just a little too difficult.
 There are too many unknown words, the meaning is a little vague or fuzzy, and I have great trouble understanding when I listen.
 I need to force myself to persevere.

-I am at this stage in my Korean learning.
+I was once at this stage in my Korean learning, and probably would be if I went back to Korean.
+(I am trying to learn Arabic right now).
 What should be enjoyable and interesting content, podcasts that I have found and had transcribed for our library at LingQ, like well-known artists Kim Youngha’s literary podcast, is still a chore and a challenge for me.
 The intermediate content in our LingQ library is more accessible, but of little interest.
 The result is that I sort of start and stop in my Korean learning, and have not achieved my goal of fluency.
+In fact, that is part of the reason why I went on to other languages.

-That is where I believe measurable short-term goals and targets can be important to keeping me on task.
+That is where I believe measurable short-term langauge learning goals and targets can be important to keeping me on task.
 Let’s look at some examples from other areas of activity.

 Reaching Language Learning Goals While Exercising Body And Mind